wiktoryia/documentation/docs.md

 This is a test markdown file.
 It's public.
+Now actually testing conflicts in the first line.

 Gonna push it to github.
 And then test the conflicts thing.
 Or not.